THE GEORGETOWN STEAM PLANT

 The Atmospheric Context

 In 1906, as the Georgetown Steam Plant rose in the Duwamish Valley, atmospheric CO2 levels were still below 300 ppm—a threshold that had not been exceeded for over 800,000 years.
 Throughout that vast history, CO2 fluctuated naturally between 170 ppm during glacial maximums and 300 ppm during the interglacial "comfort zone" in which human civilization flourished.
-Today, driven by the fossil-fuel age, we have surpassed 425 ppm—a peak unseen in the human story.
-The plant remains a monument to this shift, housing the massive machinery of the Second Industrial Revolution that helped power our global carbon transformation.
+For the first time in human story in 2026, driven by the fossil-fuel age, we have surpassed 430 ppm—a peak unseen in human history.
+The Steam Plant remains a monument to this shift, housing the massive machinery of the Second Industrial Revolution that helped power our global carbon transformation.